Skip to content

 1

-AAE-sourced NiTi recommendations emphasize that establishing a glide path is critical for reducing separation risk.
+AAE-sourced NiTi recommendations emphasize that establishing a glide path can help reduce separation risk.
 In practice, the goal is to allow the rotary instrument to advance predictably to working length.
 [Source] [Source]

 2